-Our starting point is the classical M/M/1/$\infty$-queue with queue-length-dependent intensities, i.e. an exponential single server under first-come-first-served regime (FCFS).
-We assume that customers are indistinguishable.
-If the queue length (i.e.~number of customers either waiting or in service) is $n\geq 0$, customers arrive at the system with intensity $\lambda(n)>0,$ and if $n\geq 1$, service is provided to the customer at the head of the line with intensity $\mu(n)>0$.
-We set formally $\mu(0)\coloneqq 0$.
+Our starting point is the classical $M/M/1/\infty$-queue with queue-length-dependent rates under first-come-first-served regime (FCFS).
+Customers are indistinguishable.
+If the queue length (i.e.~number of customers either waiting or in service) is $n\geq 0$, customers arrive at the system with rate $\lambda(n)>0,$ and if $n\geq 1$, service is provided to the customer at the head of the line with rate $\mu(n)>0$.
+We set formally $\mu(0):= 0$.